Raymond Bunt

 Raymond Bunt, Jr. (born May 19, 1944) is a former Republican member of the Pennsylvania House of Representatives.

-He is a 1962 graduate of Schwenksville High School.
+He is a 1962 graduate of Schwenksville High School in Schwenksville, Pennsylvania.
 He attended Ursinus College and Pennsylvania State University.

 He was first elected to represent the 147th legislative district in the Pennsylvania House of Representatives in 1982.
 He retired prior to the 2006 elections.